Lightstreamer/Lightstreamer-kafka-connector/examples/quickstart-producer/README.md

-# Producer for the Quick Start App
+# Producer for the QuickStart App

 This folder contains the Gradle project of the Kafka native producer used for the _Quick Start_ App.
 See the [Quick Start](../../README.md#quick-start-set-up-in-5-minutes) section for more details.